monacocoin-net/monoeci-core-OLD/doc/init.md

 Copy monoecid.init to /etc/init.d/monoecid.
 Test by running `service monoecid start`.

-Using this script, you can adjust the path and flags to the monoecid program by setting the monoeciD and FLAGS environment variables in the file /etc/sysconfig/monoecid.
+Using this script, you can adjust the path and flags to the monoecid program by setting the MONOECID and FLAGS environment variables in the file /etc/sysconfig/monoecid.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X